odow/Kokako.jl/docs/src/tutorial/01_first_steps.md

 # Basics I: first steps

 Hydrothermal scheduling is the most common application of stochastic dual dynamic programming.
-To illustrate some of the basic functionality of `Kōkako.jl`, we implement a very simple model of the hydrothermal scheduling problem.
+To illustrate some of the basic functionality of `SDDP.jl`, we implement a very simple model of the hydrothermal scheduling problem.

 We consider the problem of scheduling electrical generation over three time periods in order to meet a known demand of 150 MWh in each period.